Nifty Faces Resistance Around 11,600, Support At 11,450: Choice Broking

 - Buy Infosys with stop loss at Rs 699 for target price of Rs 732

-Click here for more on the stock picks, target price and research reports shared by brokerages.
+Click here for more on the stock picks, target prices and research reports shared by brokerages.

 To read more on Sensex, Nifty, currencies, commodities and corporate news, click here.